influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/cloud-updates.md

 ### Remove Website Demo Data

 To improve user experience and consolidate system-delivered data, we removed the Website Demo Data bucket in Data Explorer.
-If you're looking for data to get started with in InfluxDB Cloud, check out sample data buckets, which support a variety of use cases.
+If you're looking for data to get started with in InfluxDB Cloud, check out sample data buckets in the Notebooks UI, which support a variety of use cases.

 ### Add sample data buckets to Notebooks UI